Prz901/studyAnimations/README.md

 # Project Build

--clone Project
+- clone Project

--Use Yarn to dowload Node-modules
+- use Yarn to dowload Node-modules

 yarn start to start a build